sSlepa/Graph_Alorithms/README.md

 ## Contribution

 Contributions are welcome!
 If you have improvements, new algorithms, or additional problem solutions, feel free to create a pull request.

-## License

-This repository is open-sourced under the MIT License.
-See the LICENSE file for more details.